NitheshD05/my-notes/content/index.md

 ---
 title: Welcome to My Page
 ---
-# Welcome to Nithesh's Personal Site!
+# Hello...!
-Hello!
 I'm Nithesh Dhakshanamoorthy, an enthusiastic cybersecurity professional and recent MSc graduate in Information Security.
 Originally from India, I pursued my studies in the UK, where I developed a deep passion for penetration testing and network security.
 With a strong foundation in both theoretical and practical aspects of cybersecurity, I am currently seeking opportunities in the UK to further my career, particularly in penetration testing.
 I hold a graduate route visa valid until January 2026, which allows me to work and gain valuable experience in the UK.
 ## About Me
 I have a diverse skill set that includes penetration testing, network security, and web development.
 My expertise extends across various technologies and tools, and I am ranked among the top 400 hackers globally on Hack The Box (HTB).
 My goal is to leverage my skills and experience to contribute to innovative cybersecurity solutions.